Swas26/DLCNN_Ass_3/README.md

 ## How it works

-Each video is run through a YOLOv8 model trained on F1 sponsor logos.
+Each video is run through a YOLO11m model trained on F1 sponsor logos.
 Every frame is passed through inference, bounding boxes are drawn on the annotated output, and detection data is aggregated into brand-level stats.

-The backend splits videos into 2000-frame chunks processed in parallel threads, with batched inference (8 frames per model call) and hardware H.264 encoding on Apple Silicon via VideoToolbox.
+The backend splits videos into 2000-frame chunks processed in parallel threads, with batched inference (16/32 frames per model instances) and hardware H.264 encoding on Apple Silicon via VideoToolbox.

 ---